-Message from Cathy Gee…The Honey Fair was the highlight of our year when we were teenagers!
+From Cathy Gee…The Honey Fair was the highlight of our year when we were teenagers!
 Welsh honey, no 8 rock and being allowed to go to Conwy on the bus without our parents!
 Happy days!

-Message from Louise Doughty
+From Louise Doughty

 Twice a year, Honey Fair and Seed Fair.
 Used to love it.
 My mum would by her China from the China stall.
 She always bought Pwllheli no 8 rock and we’d try to get free samples.
 If it was a school day we’d rush home, change of out of uniform as fast as possible and rush down there.
 All the kids would have water pistols.
 It used to go on into the evening too.